conradakunga/Blog/_posts/2021-10-21-30-days-of-net-6-day-19-record-structs.md

 var dog = new Animal(Name: "Dog", Legs: 4);
 ```

 This is better.
-The trouble with this is there is now way to enforce this in your code.
+The trouble with this is there is no way to enforce this in your code.

 You can work around this by declaring your record like this: